SC order goes long way in undoing 'mischievous intentions' underlying original statute: Cong | Law-Order

 Counsels for the opposition parties had argued that the law would result in the creation of a structure where anyone and everyone could challenge the status of the property before the Collector, and the status of the property would be in limbo while in such litigation, he said.

-''The intention behind these sections was always apparent -- to keep the voter base inflamed and create an administrative structure to indulge those seeking to foment religious disputes,'' he alleged.
+''The intention behind these sections was always apparent -- to keep the voter base inflamed and create an administrative structure to indulge those seeking to foment religious disputes,'' he said.

 ''We welcome this order as a win for the constitutional values of justice, equality, and fraternity,'' Ramesh added.

-Congress' media and publicity department head Pawan Khera accused the government of making laws without any discussion and said the Supreme Court has to intervene to give relief. ''This is not happening for the first time, in the last 10-11 years, many such cases have come up where relief was given due to the judiciary.
-Any government, elected government, elected by the votes of the people, when makes a law without any discussion, without consultation, then this happens,'' he said.
+''Today's ruling vindicates our stand that any reform must be transparent, consultative, and faithful to the Constitution of India,'' the Congress leader said.

-The Supreme Court put on hold several key provisions of the Waqf (Amendment) Act, 2025, including the clause that only those practising Islam for the last five years can dedicate a property as Waqf, but refused to stay the entire law.
+The Congress party remains committed to protecting the rights of minorities, upholding secular values and ensuring that community institutions like the waqf are managed with fairness, accountability and respect for constitutional principles, he said.

-''We have held that presumption is always in favour of constitutionality of a statute and intervention (can be done) only in the rarest of rare cases,'' a bench of Chief Justice B R Gavai and Justice Augustine George Masih said in its interim order on the intensely debated issue.
+The Supreme Court put on hold several key provisions of the Waqf (Amendment) Act, including the clause that only those practising Islam for the last five years can dedicate a property as waqf, but refused to stay the entire law.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)